src-d/lookout/docs/architecture.md

 # SDK

 The [lookout-sdk](https://github.com/src-d/lookout-sdk) repository is a toolkit for writing new analyzers.
 It contains:
-- `.proto` interface definitions for all **lookout** gRPC services,
+- `.proto` interface definitions for all **lookout** gRPC services.
-- the pre-generated code in Go and Python that provides an easy access to the **lookout DataService** gRPC service; and low-level helpers to workaround some protobuf/gRPC caveats,
+- The pre-generated code in Go and Python that provides an easy access to the **lookout DataService** gRPC service; and low-level helpers to workaround some protobuf/gRPC caveats.
-- two simple quickstart examples.
+- Two simple quickstart examples.